philc/book-notes/thinking in systems - donella meadows.md

       throughput."
       * (By throughput, I think the author means the lowest GNP)
 * Leverage points - places to intervene in a system (chap 6)
-  * "Places ina  system where a small change could lead to a large shift in behavior."
+  * "Places in a system where a small change could lead to a large shift in behavior."
   * Argues systems are complex, and even when we can identify the leverage points, we use them in the wrong direction.
   * "Numbers, the sizes of flows, are dead last on my list of powerful interventions."